 Millennials are nothing if not opinionated, but you can use this to help create a feedback mechanism to understand their expectations better.
 You can ask them about how to improve the onboarding process, as they will likely have some good insights to share.
 It will also help your company to set proper processes for the future with millennial talents in mind.
 By incorporating their suggestions, you will demonstrate your willingness to listen to them right from the beginning by asking for ways to get better.

 Millennials are one of the least risk-averse generations to exist in the history of the world, so quitting a job a few weeks in if it doesn’t seem like a good fit is highly likely.
 Someone like Chris has no qualms with dropping the 401k plan and running to a new opportunity that is a better fit.
-Onboarding is your single chance to put your best foot forward and show that you genuinely value millennials and their way of thinking.
+Employee onboarding is your single chance to put your best foot forward and show that you genuinely value millennials and their way of thinking.
 Use the onboarding time to the fullest advantage.
-Rather than doing things the same way you always have, find new, painless ways you can improve the onboarding experience and welcome in that fresh talent!
+Rather than doing things the same way you always have, find new, painless ways you can improve the experience when onboarding millennials and welcome in that fresh talent!